Niger

-Niger, (Note: /niːˈʒɛər, ˈnaɪdʒər/ nee-ZHAIR-,_-NY-jər, /fr/; Nijar; النيجر; Niiser) officially the Republic of the Niger, (Note: Jamhuriyar Nijar; République du Niger) is a landlocked country in West Africa.
-It is a unitary state bordered by Libya to the northeast, Chad to the east, Nigeria to the south, Benin and Burkina Faso to the southwest, Mali to the west, and Algeria to the northwest.
-It covers a land area of almost 1.27 e6km2, making it the largest landlocked country in West Africa and the second-largest landlocked nation in Africa behind Chad.
+Niger, (Note: /niːˈʒɛər, ˈnaɪdʒər/ nee-ZHAIR-,_-NY-jər, Nijar /ha/) officially the Republic of the Niger, (Note: Jamhuriyar Nijar, /ha/) is a landlocked country in West Africa.
+It is a unitary state bordered by Libya to the northeast, Chad to the east, Nigeria to the south, Benin and Burkina Faso to the southwest, Mali to the west and Algeria to the northwest.
+It covers a land area of almost 1.27 e6km2, making it the sixth-largest country in Africa and the second-largest landlocked nation in Africa behind Chad.
 Over 80% of its land area lies in the Sahara.
-Its predominantly Muslim population of about million lives mostly in clusters in the south and west of the country.
-The capital, Niamey, is located in Niger's southwest corner along the namesake Niger River.
+Its predominantly Muslim population of about lives mostly in clusters in the south and west of the country.
+The capital Niamey is located in the southwest corner along the namesake Niger River.

 Following the spread of Islam to the region, Niger was on the fringes of some states, including the Kanem–Bornu Empire and the Mali Empire before more significant parts of its territory became included in states such as the Sultanate of Agadez and the Songhai Empire.
 It was colonized by France during the Scramble for Africa as part of French West Africa, becoming a distinct colony in 1922.
 Since obtaining independence in 1960, Niger has experienced five coups d'état and four periods of military rule.
 Niger's seventh and most recent constitution was enacted in 2010, establishing a multiparty, unitary semi-presidential system.
-Following the most recent coup in 2023, the country has been ruled by National Council for the Safeguard of the Homeland, a military junta.
+Following the most recent coup in 2023, the country has been ruled by National Council for the Safeguard of the Homeland, a military junta, led by President Abdourahamane Tiani.

-The Hausa are the country's largest ethnic group, making up more than half the population.
-Hausa is the country's official and the most spoken language; ten indigenous languages have the status of national language.
-According to the UN's Multidimensional Poverty Index (MPI) report of 2023, Niger is one of the poorest countries in the world.
+The Hausa are the largest ethnic group, making up around 56% of the population.
+Hausa is the official and national language; English and French serve as the working languages as per the 2025 transitional charter under President Tiani.
+According to the UN's Multidimensional Poverty Index report of 2023, Niger is one of the poorest countries in the world.
 Some non-desert portions of the country undergo periodic drought and desertification.
-The economy is concentrated around subsistence agriculture, with some export agriculture in the less arid south, and the export of raw materials, including uranium ore.
-It faces challenges to development due to its landlocked position, desert terrain, low literacy rate, jihadist insurgencies, and the world's highest fertility rates due to birth control not being used and the resulting rapid population growth.
+Its economy is concentrated around subsistence agriculture, with some export agriculture in the less arid south, and the export of raw materials, including uranium ore.
+It faces challenges to development due to its landlocked position, desert terrain, low literacy rate, an Islamist insurgency, and high fertility rates due to birth control not being used and the resulting rapid population growth.